gagolews/stringi/devel/sphinx/_build/html/_sources/rapi/stringi-locale.rst.txt

 Description
 ~~~~~~~~~~~

-In this section we explain how we deal with locales in stringi.
+In this section we explain how we specify locales in stringi.
 Locale is a fundamental concept in ICU.
 It identifies a specific user community, i.e., a group of users who have similar culture and language expectations for human-computer interaction.

 Details
 ~~~~~~~